 Tobacco is Changing: E-Cigarettes

 E-cigarettes, or “vapes,” are one of the latest evolutions in tobacco products.
-They’re also one of the biggest threats to our kids’ health.
 While traditional cigarette smoking rates have dropped, use of electronic smoking devices has skyrocketed among young people—exposing them to the dangers of nicotine, addiction, and a variety of new health risks.
+In fact, 15.7% of Wisconsin high school students are current e-cigarette and vape users.

 Sweet and trendy flavors like root beer float, cotton candy, and banana split are a big part of why e-cigarettes are so popular.
 In a recent study, 80 percent of young e-cigarette users said they used e-cigarettes “because they come in flavors I like,” and 95 percent of Wisconsin middle schoolers say they wouldn’t use an unflavored product.